In this Article

 An epidemiologist studies causes and patterns of disease and illness among various populations.
 As public health workers, their work is used to improve public health and stem illnesses like flu outbreaks.

-An MHS will help you succeed as an administrator in a hospital.
-You might use your degree to create a career at either the executive, associate, or financial level.
-Many administrators use their MHS degrees in conjunction with a background in management, finance, marketing, or even computer science.
+A master’s in health science will help you succeed as an administrator in a hospital.
+Many administrators use their degrees in conjunction with a background in management, finance, marketing or even computer science.